 Human rights discourse or information has received considerable attention in social science for the last few decades (Finnemore and Sikkink 1998; Gordon and Berkovitch 2007; Cole 2010; Fariss 2014).
-Scholars have devoted keen attention to monitoring reports, such as the US State Department's annual Country Reports, as well as human rights reporting in mass media (Bagozzi and Berliner 2016; Ovsiovitch 1993).
+Scholars have devoted keen attention to monitoring reports, such as the US State Department's annual Country Reports, as well as human rights reporting in mass media (Ovsiovitch 1993; Bagozzi and Berliner 2016).
 This scholarly engagement has made great strides in depicting and deciphering the evolution of human rights.
-Past studies, however, have centralized a particular set of rights (i.e., civil and political rights), rather than treat the multi-faceted concept holistically and synthetically.
+Past studies, however, have centralized a particular set of rights (i.e., civil and political rights), rather than treat the multifaceted concept holistically and synthetically.
 Scholarly works using such informative tools consequently have yielded a biased understanding of how human rights have evolved.
 Furthermore, past research has devoted scant attention to the role of the political slant of reporting agencies in selecting and framing topics and issues that cover human rights.
-This study offers new theoretical and analytical solutions to such limits and seeks to contribute to a deeper understanding of how human rights discourse evolves.
+Against this backdrop, this study offers new theoretical and analytical solutions to such limits and seeks to contribute to a more nuanced understanding of how human rights discourse evolves.